 Both active DLP and passive network monitoring solutions are well-known and widely used to protect corporate data.
 But as the market and cybersecurity landscape change, they’re sometimes considered old-fashioned.
 The best decision would be to combine both approaches or to deploy a more advanced solution.

 While not replacing your data encryption system, Ekran System monitors and audits any actions inside your network performed by independent service providers, employees, and other insiders.
 This computer surveillance system captures on-screen user activities of regular and privileged users and creates fully indexed and easily searchable video streams.
-Ekran System can monitor all workstations and servers on the corporate network including local, remote, and terminal sessions.
+Ekran System can monitor all workstations and servers on the corporate network including local sessions, RDP connections, and AVD environments.

 Besides monitoring, Ekran System provides you with a robust toolset for incident alerting and immediate incident response.
 When suspicious activity is detected, the software alerts security officers and enables them to alert the user, terminate the activity, or block the user completely.
 Also, Ekran System uses monitoring data to create scheduled and ad-hoc reports.
 If a data breach happens, information about this incident, all involved parties, and the context can be gathered and exported to an encrypted file for further forensic activities.